cloudwego/cloudwego.github.io/content/en/docs/volo/volo-http/tutorials/response.md

 With `(StatusCode, String)` you can use the `String` as the Body of the `Response` and set the status code of the `Response` to the value of `StatusCode`.

-## Implementing IntoResponse for your own types
+## Implementing IntoResponse for Your Own Types

 For custom types, you can implement `IntoResponse` as the return value of the handler, here is an example.